awsdocs/aws-parallelcluster-user-guide/doc_source/iam-roles-in-parallelcluster-v3.md

 ### Base user policy required to invoke AWS ParallelCluster features<a name="iam-roles-in-parallelcluster-v3-base-user-policy"></a>

-The following policy shows the permissions required to execute AWS ParallelCluster commands\.
+The following policy shows the permissions required to run AWS ParallelCluster commands\.
+You must create a [policy to manage permissions on IAM resources](#iam-roles-in-parallelcluster-v3-user-policy-manage-iam) for cluster creation\.

 ```
 {